wp-plugins/addon-so-widgets-bundle/readme.txt

 We will add FAQs very soon.

 == Changelog ==

+= 2.3.0 =
+* Fixed bugs as reported by different users.
+* New option - Icon right in Service Box
+* New option - Image right alignment in blog list widget
+* New Option - Two column grid in blog list widget
+* New Option - some other little link possibilities to blog widgets.
+* New Widget - Team Members widget added.

 = 2.2.1 =
 * Changed CSS for grid columns.
 Old css was still conflicting with themes.